 - A. With the exception of Judicial Council forms, all separately filed pleadings must include in the caption, the date, time, and place of hearing. - B. In all case types, petitioners must provide information related to their personal residential address, home telephone number, work address, work telephone number, e-mail address, and cell phone number, if any.
-This information may be filed as a confidential document. - C. A copy of all documents filed in a conservatorship proceeding must be served on the court investigator.
-For those persons filing electronically, service on the Court Investigator shall be completed using the following electronic service address: probateinvestigator@monterey.courts.ca.gov.
+This information may be filed as a confidential document. - A. A copy of all documents filed in a conservatorship proceeding must be served on the court investigator.
+For those persons filing electronically, service on the Court Investigators shall be completed using one of the electronic service addresses found on the probate home page of the court's website at www.monterey.courts.ca.gov.

-For those persons permitted to file paper documents, service may be completed either electronically at the court investigator's e-service address or by mail to the Monterey Division of the Superior Court, 1200 Aguajito Road, Monterey, CA 93940.
-Service on the investigator shall be reflected on the proof of service or notice of hearing filed with the court.
+For those persons permitted to file paper documents, service may be completed either electronically at the court investigator's e-service address or by mail at the addresses found on the probate home page of the court's website.